GavinMendelGleason/mudbug/README.md

 Performance in μDBug is possible due to the following features, not often found in logic programming languages:

+* Types

+Unlike prolog, we have a strongly typed language that allows us to layout data in tables in an efficient manner.
+All types can be marked as indexible by providing a total order.
+This also enables the following feature to be checked automatically in some cases.

 * Determinacy and coverage

 Predicates can be checked to see if there are no (vacuous), none or